Information for Scouts aspiring to the Rank of Eagle

-- District resources: Check out the other resources from Rancho Mesa District.
+- Check out the other resources from Rancho Mesa District.

-- Rank Requirements: The official page for Advancement and Awards.
-Scroll down to the part about Eagle Rank Requirements.
+- The official page for Advancement and Awards: Scroll down to the link for Eagle Rank Requirements.

-- Project Counselor List: Use the ZIP code to look for a counselor close to you in Eagle Project Counselor Listing by Zone.
+- Use the ZIP code to look for a counselor close to you in Eagle Project Counselor Listing by Zone.